CHIMERA SHIH TZU FAQ

 View our PICKING UP YOUR PUPPY Page

-When you pickup your puppy, we are happy to meet you at a public location within 30 minutes of our home in Port Charlotte/Englewood, FL.
+When you pickup your puppy, we are happy to meet you at our home in Port Charlotte/Englewood, FL.
 I have disabling chronic pain and unfortunately cannot travel far.

 If picking up your puppy in person, we prefer cash payment in full at time of pickup.
 This can be a lot to withdraw from an ATM at once, so plan ahead!
-We can provide a signed receipt to show proof that you paid
+We can provide a signed receipt to show proof that you paid.
+Just let me know in advance and I’ll have that ready for you.

 If you are flying to pickup your puppy or sending a flight nanny, I am happy to meet at the Fort Myers Airport, which is just over an hour from my home (without traffic).
 That puts me on the road for atleast 3 hours, round trip.